weaviate/weaviate-io/_posts/blog/2022-10-04-How-to-Choose-a-Sentence-Transformer-from-Hugging-Face.md

 To put it as bluntly as possible, what makes `dangvantuan/sentence-camembert-large` better at French sentence embeddings than `sentence-transformers/all-MiniLM-L6-v2` is that… it was trained on **French** sentences!
 There are many examples like this, models trained on **biomedical text**, **legal documents**, or **Spanish** are generally going to perform better when tested on that domain compared to models that haven’t been explicitly trained for the domain.

 Note that these tags are a part of Hugging Face’s **model cards**, an impressive effort to continue advancing the organization of Machine Learning models.
 At the time of this writing, model cards still rely on **manual tagging**.
 It may be the case that the developer uploading the model hasn’t filled out these details.
-If you are new to Hugging Face, please consider annotating your uploaded models this way, an example of how to do this is shown below:
+If you are new to Hugging Face, please consider annotating your uploaded models by [adding a model card](https://huggingface.co/docs/hub/model-cards) - YAML sections in the `README.md`, like this:

 ![How to populate a Hugging Face model card](/img/blog/choosing-sentence-transformer-huggingface/how-to-populate-model-card-min.png){:width="50%"}